A05annex/SwervePathPlanning/README.md

 A05annex is committed to using the internationally recognized SI units, so the field, robot, and path descriptions, and path points are in SI units.
-The +Y axis is always downfield from the driver (as Y is the forward/backward axis of control sticks and the vertical or forward axis when the field map is laid down in front of the driver.
-The +X is is always to the right (common engineering convention).
-We adopted the convention that the center of the competition field is (0.0,0.0) for red-blue alliance symmetry, and that the left corner closest to the driver is 0,0 for the 2021 at Home field.
+The +Y axis is always downfield from the driver (as Y is the forward/backward axis of control sticks and the vertical or forward axis when the field map is laid down in front of the driver).
+The +X axis is always to the right (common engineering convention).
+We adopted the convention that the center of the competition field is (0.0,0.0) for red-blue alliance symmetry; and that the left corner closest to the driver is 0,0 for the 2021 at Home field.

 ## Download and Run